MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 ### ![Extract](../images/extract_node.png) Extract node

-Extract the selected node from all ways that it is a member of and replace it with a newly created one.
+Extract the selected node from all ways that it is a member of and replace it with a newly created one without any tags at all.
 The original node retains all tags and relation memberships and remains selected.
-After extracting, drag the node to its new position.
+After extracting, drag the original node to its new position.
+The above might seem very confusing but in the end the new mode is in the original place and the original node is in the new place!

 ### ![TurnRestriction](../images/no_left_turn_light.png) Add turn restriction